Get answers for your health queries from top Doctors for FREE!

 1. Pre – chemotherapy cost in India

-Tests are conducted to check liver and kidney, heart functioning to find out whether your body is able to begin chemotherapy.
+Tests are conducted to check liver and, kidney, and heart functioning to find out whether your body can begin chemotherapy.

-Consider treating/controlling infections to decrease the possibility of complications throughout chemotherapy treatment because some chemotherapy treatments may diminish your body’s ability to resist infections.
+Consider treating/controlling infections to decrease the possibility of complications throughout chemotherapy treatment.
+Some chemotherapy treatments may diminish your body’s ability to resist infections.

-Before starting chemotherapy, the charges that a person must pay are classified as pre-chemotherapy costs.
+The charges that a person must pay before starting chemotherapy are classified as pre-chemotherapy costs.
 Consultation costs, lab tests, and diagnostic testing are all included.
-The fee range may vary from person to person as different cancers have different tests.
+The fee range may vary from person to person as different cancers require different tests.

 Various tests will be performed to see if your body is fit to start with chemotherapy, what possible complications could occur, and how same could be neutralized: